AkashPatel1/MachineLearningStocks/README.md

 The overall workflow to use machine learning to make stocks prediction is as follows:

-1. Acquire historical fundamental data â€“ these are the *features* or *predictors*
+1. Acquire historical fundamental data – these are the *features* or *predictors*
-2. Acquire historical stock price data â€“ this is will make up the dependent variable, or label (what we are trying to predict).
+2. Acquire historical stock price data – this is will make up the dependent variable, or label (what we are trying to predict).
 3. Preprocess data
 4. Use a machine learning model to learn from the data
 5. Backtest the performance of the machine learning model